 3. Bank Term Loan

-A bank term loan from a SmartBiz marketplace bank can provide the funds you need if you’re not quite ready to qualify for a low-cost SBA loan.
+A Bank Term loan from a bank in the SmartBiz network can provide the funds you need if you need faster funding than with an SBA Loan.
 With a term loan, you get funds in a lump sum that you pay back monthly.

 - Bank term loans have an easier application process than SBA loans as you are required to produce fewer business documents.

 - Bank term loans can be approved and funded faster than a typical SBA loan.

 - The fixed rate for a bank term loan helps you budget because your payments will stay the same throughout the life of the loan.